cackle-rs/cackle/HOW_IT_WORKS.md

 * Look at the target of the relocation.
 If it's a section that doesn't define a symbol, then collect all symbols referenced by that section recursively until we have just a list of referenced symbols.
 * For each symbol, use both the demangled name of the symbol and the name provided by the debug information for that symbol.
-These provide different bits of information.
-For example the symbol name might give us `foo::bar::Baz` while the debug information name might give us `Baz<std::path::PathBuf>`.
-So the symbol gives us better information about the fully path to the item, while the debug info gives us information about generics parameters.
+For most symbols, the symbol name is redundant as the debug name generally provides more information.
+There are however a few cases where the symbol contains information that the debug name doesn't, so we still need to process both.
-* We then split these names into names and look for any defined APIs in `cackle.toml` that are the prefix of these names.
+* We then split the debug name and symbol into names and look for any defined APIs in `cackle.toml` that are the prefix of these names.
 * Where a function uses an API and also has a name that matches that same API, we ignore the usage by that function.
 The usage will be attributed to whatever uses that function.
 The idea here is that if a crate defines a generic function, we don't want API usage to be attributed to that crate